These are things you should bring with you when WWOOFing at The Organic Learning Center,

 Bottom line: this is not a cookie-cutter kind of program but instead tailored to the interest of volunteers.

-Our work is not very seasonal.
+If you are wondering about what’s happening at the time of the year when you are here….our work is not very seasonal.
 It doesn’t change much from season to season.
 The biggest part of our work is caring for the animals and plants.
 Caring for the plants and animals is multifaceted, but it’s not very seasonal.
 For example, we normally harvest plantains and lemons every week 12 months a year.
 The other things are harvested periodically.
 There are at least 100 different tasks that volunteers can work on.
 Evelyn, the farm manager, always tries to accommodate volunteers so they can do what they enjoy doing or what they want to learn more about.
 Some volunteers prefer working with the animals while others prefer working with the plants.
 There are a lot of miscellaneous tasks but caring for the plants and animals is the bulk of what we do.
+If you review the videos on the site and also our Instagram, you will get a good feel of what woofers do here.